codemismatch/rubylearning/content/pages/tutorials/ruby-access-control.md

 protected :balance
 </code></pre>

-Now outside callers can’t do `account.balance`, but other `Account` objects still can inside methods like `richer_than?`.
+Now outside callers can't do `account.balance`, but other `Account` objects still can inside methods like `richer_than?`.

 ### Private methods

-Private methods can’t be called with an explicit receiver—even `self`.
+Private methods can't be called with an explicit receiver--even `self`.

 <pre class="language-ruby"><code class="language-ruby">
 class Motorcycle